uldahlalex/fullstack2025/README.md

 ### Backend with Docker

-Start backend with docker Docker by building image using `docker build -t fs25 .` from the root project directory and then running with `docker run -p 8080:8080 fs25`
+Start backend with Docker by building image using `docker build -t fs25 .` from the root project directory and then running with `docker run -p 8080:8080 fs25`

 *Make sure to either configure appsettings.json or environment variables using naming APPOPTIONS__(keyname)=value before running.*